gali1/doh-server/README.md

     -X, --max-ttl <max_ttl>                                            Maximum TTL, in seconds [default: 604800] -T, --min-ttl <min_ttl>                                            Minimum TTL, in seconds [default: 10] -d, --odoh-allowed-proxy-ips <odoh_allowed_proxy_ips>
-            Allowed ODoH proxies' IP addresses/DoH client addresses from which this node (as (O)DoH target) can accept requests, separated with comma.
+            Allowed ODoH proxies' IP addresses/DoH client addresses from which this node (as (O)DoH target and intermediate relay) can accept requests, separated with comma.
 If some ips are given, requests from them are accepted even if authorization header is missing.
 If none is given and no authorization is configured, it can accept anywhere.
     -D, --odoh-allowed-target-domains <odoh_allowed_target_domains>
-            Allowed domains to which this node (as ODoH proxy) can forward ODoH request, separated with comma.
+            Allowed domains of ODoH target or MODoH intermediate relay to which this node (as ODoH proxy) can forward ODoH request, separated with comma.
 If none is given, it can forward anywhere.
     -q, --odoh-proxy-path <odoh_proxy_path>                            ODoH proxy URI path [default: /proxy] -p, --path <path>                                                  URI path [default: /dns-query] -g, --public-address <public_address>                              External IP address DoH clients will connect to